sdakul19/ecse_473_f23_sxr910_ariac_entry/README.md

 # Collection of bins
 Bin[] bins
 ```
 The Bins.msg is for publishing to the topic /bins_contents.
-Currently the bin vector is only initialized once and needs to be modified to update everytime a part is taken out of the bins.
-To see the bin contents: > ```rostopic echo /bin_contents```
+Currently the bin vector is only initialized once and needs to be modified to update everytime a part is taken out or added to the bins.
+To see the bin contents: `rostopic echo /bin_contents`

 ### Src
+For this lab certain criterias had to be achieved.
+1. Start the competition.
+2. Subcribe to Orders topic.
+3. Use material_location service to find the bin of the same time of the first part of the first shipment of the first order.
+4. Subscribe to all logical_cameras and store the information.
+5. Everytime an order is received, use ROS_WARN to print the x, y, and z pose of each part as well as the correct bin location identified by the material_location service.
+6. Provide the location of the part in the reference frame of the logical_camera and reference frame of the robot arm1_base_link

+#### Start Competition Function Call
+In the main function, of ariac_entry.cpp, `start_competition(node)` is run and calls the void function defined earlier in the code.
+The start_competition function takes in the node as an argument.
+The function defines a service client `ros::ServiceClient begin_client = node.serviceClient<std_srvs::Trigger>("/ariac/start_competition")` that is triggered by the `/ariac/start_competition` topic.
+The trigger is instantiated as `std_srvs::Trigger begin_comp`.
+When the service is called successfully, the competition will start.
+Otherwise an error message will print to the screen.

+#### Subscribe to Orders Topic
+#### Use material_location service to find the bin
+#### Subscrime to all logical cameras and store the information

 ## Setup Before Launching
 ### Install Simulation Environment
 In order to launch "entry.launch", the simulator environment must be first installed.<br>
 For the course of ECSE_473, the simulation environment was cloned from a class repository: [cwru_ariac_2019](https://github.com/cwru-eecs-373/cwru_ariac_2019).